 Tip 1: Cut first, then boost

 This may seem strange for a nonprofessional at mixing.
-Supposedly, in order to make the bass lower, engineer simply need to turn the low frequencies knob… And all he will get is just a duller bass, instead of the much-coveted mellow well-shaped sound, which is essential for the bass and expected by online mixing services clients.
+Supposedly, in order to make the bass lower, engineer simply need to turn the low frequencies knob… And all he will get is just a duller bass, instead of the much-coveted mellow well-shaped sound, which is essential for the bass and expected by mixing mastering services clients.
 Those who have been running the audio services for at least a few years know about this rule and achieve fabulous results.
 Indeed, first, you need to cut and decrease the frequencies responsible for unimportant harmonics, and then you probably won’t even need to add anything.
 Boosting isn’t bad in principle; however, long-term experience confirms that you should start shaping the sound with the immediate addition of frequencies only if you are 100% sure it’s necessary.

 Tip 2: Narrow or Wide